 Be sure to leave out your domain (http://artsy.net).

-We now needed a global link handler that will leverage Backbone’s navigate method which takes
+We now needed a global link handler that will leverage Backbone’s navigate

 care of updating the URL and avoiding a page refresh or alternatively wiring up the hashtag fallback.

-Since we follow the convention of starting all href attributes with our application’s root, we
+Since we follow the convention of starting all href

-can match on that in our selector to get all anchors whose link begins with our root, a[href^='/'].
+can match on that in our selector to get all anchors whose link begins with our root, a[href^='/']

 This link handler is a great place to ensure backward compatibility while #!s are removed from